 - They will allow you to make a phone call in order to get in touch with a member of your family, friend, or bail bondsman.

-- If you are expected to be released shortly, you might be allowed to wear your street clothes, if not you you will have to change into a jumpsuit.
+- If you are expected to be released shortly, you might be allowed to wear your street clothes, if not you will have to change into a jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, you should share your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any things that might help other people get through the process?

 Click here to post a comment